I'll ping you a reply within 24 hours

 I’m pretty blunt about this because most websites don’t.

 I’ve been writing web copy for two decades, although the buzz of writing started a bit before the web even existed.

 I started out working as a junior in advertising but moved into direct sales for the money.

 I wouldn’t say I liked the job, but I sold as much in a week as the next person did in a month, so it turned out pretty lucrative.

 What made me different was the way I used writing to win business.

 Back at the height of the direct sales boom, leaving a customer's house without encouraging them (sorry, beating them into submission) to sign on the dotted line was considered sacrilege.

 But I never signed a customer on the night.
 Instead, I told them to hold fire until all of the quotes came in, and they had time to think.

-The next day, I hand-delivered a quote with a succinctly crafted covering letter explaining why they’d be happier buying from our company than any of the others.
+The next day, I hand-delivered a quote with a succinctly crafted covering letter explaining why they’d be happier buying from our company than any others.